What is Ransomware & How to Be Prepared

 By restoring everything to the way it was before, companies avoid paying huge fines to criminals in order to get explicitly sensitive information back.
 Usually monthly backups are employed.
 Losing a months worth of data is better than completely going under.

 By using quality Anti Virus & Firewall Software you make sure that at least the most common malicious software gets blocked.
 Usually Ransomware is spread out like a shotgun blast, common attacks launched in quantity not quality.
 This means that there is a good chance that the digital signature has been caught somewhere before and thus the AV Database will recognize and stop it quickly.
+Make sure to use the best Anti-Spyware software to protect your data.

 The first line of Security should be people themselves.
 By being trained at least in General Security these kinds of things can be avoided.
 For example, phishing relies heavily on the human factor, someone believing the attacker and giving out personal information or downloading an unassumingly dangerous attachment.